Home loan interest rates have been moving toward a historical low point for quite a while, but they won't keep falling forever.

 The Reserve Bank of Australia (RBA) has dropped the cash rate 2% since November 2011, while the standard variable mortgage rate dropped 1.35% in the same period.
 The banks say the 0.65% variation is due to high wholesale borrowing costs and competition for your savings and investment accounts, but that's about to change.

-The RBA’s assistant governor (financial markets) Guy Debelle noted in a recent speech that there has been a general decline in wholesale borrowing costs in the second half of 2012.
-Meanwhile, anyone with a savings account will tell you interest rates have been falling on them.
+The RBA's assistant governor (financial markets) Guy Debelle noted in a 2013 speech that there has been a general decline in wholesale borrowing costs in the second half of 2012.
+Meanwhile, anyone with a savings account will tell you interest rates have been falling.